Sello Maake Ka-Ncube

-Sello Maake kaNcube (born 12 March 1960) is a South African actor.
+Sello Maake kaNcube (born 12 March 1960) is a South African actor, director, producer and playwright.
 He has worked in his native land as well as the United States, United Kingdom, Canada and Europe.

 Work

 Television

 In his native country South Africa, Sello Maake kaNcube is best known for his leading roles in the long-running soap opera Generations as Archie Moroka and on the ETV soap opera Scandal! as a villainous character called Lucas "Daniel" Nyathi.
 He also starred as the flamboyant Kgosietsile in Mzansi Magic's telenovela The Queen.